 Example of Dimension Setup

-Let's say that your company wants to track transactions based on organizational structure and geographic locations.
-To do that, you can set up two dimensions in the Dimensions window:
+Let's say that your company wants to track transactions based on organisational structure and geographic locations.
+To do that, you can set up two dimensions on the Dimensions page:

 |Code||Name||Code Caption||Filter Caption|